zopefoundation/zope.viewlet/src/zope/viewlet/README.txt

 a component architecture and thus does not register content providers specifically for viewlet managers, which I believe makes the Java implementation less useful as a generic concept.
-In fact, the main design goal in the Java world is the implementation of reusable and sharable portlets.
+In fact, the main design goal in the Java world is the implementation of reusable and shareable portlets.
 The scope for Zope 3 is larger, since we want to provide a generic framework for building pluggable user interfaces.